manikanda-s/expressjs-notes/README.md

 # app-06.py
 render HTML page with render method and ejs template engine
 NOTE: make sure you're html file extension should be ".ejs"

+# app-07.py
+pass data from expressJS to html